 The average melting temperature of those fats is 30°C.

-Which means cocoa butter melts easily in the mouth — even on the skin, which is why it’s used in the cosmetic industry.
+Which means cocoa butter melts easily in the mouth 36°C even on the skin, which is why it’s so popular in the cosmetic industry.

-Another down side is the fact that cocoa butter is very rigid when it’s cool, and that’s not always a good thing.
-Indeed, cocoa butter gets tooth-shatteringly hard when it gets below 12 degrees Centigrade, which means it’s not so good in ice cream.
-That’s why ice cream makers generally use a cocoa butter equivalent (CBE) for chocolate that goes into frozen treats.
+Another down side is that cocoa butter is very rigid when it’s cool, and that’s not always a good thing.
+Indeed, cocoa butter gets hard when it gets below 12, which means it’s not so good in ice cream, so ice cream makers often use cocoa butter equivalent (CBE) for chocolate that goes into frozen desserts.

-I often shallow fry stakes and fish in it, we can use it in mousses to replace the gelatine.
+YES, I often shallow fry stakes and fish in it, we can use it in mousses to replace the gelatine.

 I am experimenting with cocoa butter pastry short crust and puff; I will keep you informed.
 Cocoa butter can be a good addition in sweet and savoury recipes and can add creaminess to beverages and desserts.
 Use it as a substitute for butter in vegan or dairy-free recipes.
 Because of its high smoke point, cocoa butter is ideal when cooking at high temperatures as it won't burn easily; it's also not necessary to use as much as other fats.
 Because it is solid, cocoa butter needs to be melted before use.